Anna of Russia: Westernization

 Anna's reign was different from that of other imperial Russian rulers in one respect: her court was almost entirely made up of foreigners, the majority of whom were German.
 Some observers have argued that historians isolate her rule from Russian history due to their long-term prejudice towards Germans, towards whom Anna seems to have been sympathetic.

 There is a lot of mention of Germans throughout the reign of Anna.
-For example, she often gave them ruling positions in her cabinet and other important decision making positions.
+For example, she often gave them ruling positions in her cabinet and other important decision-making positions.
 This was because she had very little trust in the Russians.
 It was because of this strong German influence in government that many Russians came to resent them.

+The Imperial Theatre School, known as Vaganova Academy of Russian Ballet after 1957, was founded during Anna's reign on May 4, 1738.
+It was the first ballet school in Russia, as well as the second in the world.
+The school was established through the initiative of the French ballet master and teacher Jean-Baptiste Landé.